mike182uk/cellref/CONTRIBUTING.md

 - **Add specs where appropriate** - [Mocha](http://mochajs.org/), [Should](https://shouldjs.github.io/)

-- **Document any change in behavior** - Make sure the README and any other relevant documentation are kept up-to-date.
+- **Document any change in behaviour** - Make sure the README and any other relevant documentation are kept up-to-date.

 - **Create topic branches** - i.e `feature/some-awesome-feature`.